-Dancing On Ice will be his TV comeback, and he said of joining the show: “I’m looking forward to meeting Holly and Phil.
+He said of joining Dancing On Ice: “I’m looking forward to meeting Holly and Phil.
 I’m very excited … it’s performance time!”

 – Lisa George

-The Coronation Street actress will be swapping the cobbles for the ice rink.
+The Coronation Street actress will be switching the cobbles for the ice rink.

-She is best known for playing Beth Tinker in the ITV soap, a role she has held since 2011.
+She is best known for playing Beth Tinker on the ITV soap, a role she has held since 2011.

 – Kevin Kilbane

 The retired footballer, who played for the Republic of Ireland national team, was the third celebrity announced for the series.

 He described himself as a “total novice”, adding: “This is going to be a massive challenge for me.
 I’ve been taking it easy for the last few years since I finished (football) so let’s just see how this one goes.”